 HOW LONG ARE THE ALASKA RIVER FLOATS?

-Our floats Alaska fishing and float trips average 35 to 45 miles long.
+Our floats average 35 to 45 miles long.
 Longer and shorter trips may be arranged.
 You will need 5-7 days to complete most of the Iliamna Region rivers comfortably.
 Longer float trips may be arranged.

-THE RIVERS IN THE ILIAMNA ARE HAVE A LOT OF BEARS…HOW DO WE HANDLE THE BEARS IN ALASKA?
+THE RIVERS IN THE ILIAMNA AREA HAVE A LOT OF BEARS…HOW DO WE HANDLE THE BEARS IN ALASKA?

 SHOULD WE TAKE AN ALASKA RIVER GUIDE ON OUR FLOAT TRIP?

-A River Guide is always recommend while in the wilds of Alaska.
-If you have good experience on the oars, in good health and adventurous you may not need a guide and opt for a self guided trip.
-Self-Guided trips are the ultimate in adventure.
+A river guide is always recommend while in the wilds of Alaska.
+If you have experience on the oars, are in good health and adventurous, you may not need a guide and opt for a self-guided trip.
+Self-guided trips are the ultimate in adventure.
 This is a lot more than just a fishing experience.
-A River Guide can provide an extra margin of safety while navigating the rivers, understanding of the fishery, handling “bear situations” and help with set up of camp sites along the river.
-You will find the Alaska float trip to be a little more comfortable.
+A river guide can provide an extra margin of safety while navigating the rivers, understanding of the fishery, handling “bear situations” and help with set up of camp sites along the river.
+You will find the guided float trip to be a little more comfortable.
 Please discuss this option with us.

 DO I REALLY NEED A SATELLITE PHONE?